sattwik-sahu/oakd-jazzy-docker/README.md

 ### Connect the OAK-D Camera

-- Connect the OAK-D camera (prefereably using the USB cord provided by Luxonis), to the computer (x86_64 or amd64 architecture; embedded systems require a commercial license to run the SpectacularAI library used for VIO).
+- Connect the [OAK-D camera](https://shop.luxonis.com/products/oak-d?srsltid=AfmBOoqHXc1_1GaBGmXg64BifbYKK67BzZnEAHjXfYNZaTucdE2CGG0M) (prefereably using the USB cord provided by [Luxonis](https://www.luxonis.com/)), to the computer (`x86_64` or `amd64` architecture; embedded systems require a commercial license to run the [SpectacularAI](https://www.spectacularai.com/) library used for VIO).
-- The USB should be connected to a **high-speed port**.
+- The USB should be connected to a **super-speed USB _aka_ USB 3.0 port**.
 Check if the inner parts of the port are *blue*.

+> :pencil: Learn more about [super speed usb ports](https://www.techtarget.com/searchwindowsserver/definition/USB-30-SuperSpeed-USB) and [computer architectures](https://en.wikipedia.org/wiki/Computer_architecture)

 ### Enter the Container Terminal